Module 12: The Medieval Church

 Lecture Content

-In this section, you will find the video lecture for the Medieval Church & Papacy module.
-Click the thumbnail to open access to the video.
+In this section, you will find the video lectures for the Medieval Church & Papacy module.
+Click the banner to open access to the video.
 There are also links with the video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.

 Reviews

 In this section, you will find the review slides from the course lectures for module 12.
 This is a convenient way to view and review the summaries for each lecture.
-Click the Thumbnail picture to begin the slide show.
+Click the banner to open the slide show.

 Click the prev. and next buttons (bottom right of the slide) to move through the slides.
 You can also click on any thumbnail to go directly to that slide.